Static maps#

 Figure 8.2.
 Failed attempt to plot a static map with multiple layers.

 We need to re-project the data in order to get the layers in the same coordinate space.
-Here, we can re-project the linear features (train and metro) from WGS 84 to ETRS89 / TM35FIN (EPSG:3067).
-While doing this, we can get the crs definition based on the grid layer ensuring that the crs definitions will be identical.
+In this case, we can re-project the linear features (train and metro) from WGS 84 to ETRS89 / TM35FIN (EPSG:3067) to get all data into a planar coordiante reference system.
+To ensure identical crs definitions, we can get the crs definition based on the grid layer when transforming the geometries.

 # Reproject geometries to ETRS89 / TM35FIN based on the grid crs: